 You can press the “Add hashtag” link at the bottom of the “Create a post” dialog, but it’s not necessary.
 All that does is insert the “#” symbol in your post where your cursor is.
 You can accomplish the same thing by typing the “#” sign.
 Then start typing your hashtag after the # symbol to form a hashtag like “#SEOTips”

 How do you know which hashtags to use?
 The best way to do hashtag research is before you write a post, search for hashtags in the LinkedIn search bar.
 Select one of the autocomplete hashtags and visit that hashtag feed.
-At the top of the feed, you’ll see the number of followers:LinkedIn Company Page Hashtags
+At the top of the feed, you’ll see the number of followers:LinkedIn post interface displaying the hashtag "#searchengineoptimization" with follower count, emphasizing hashtag usage for enhancing visibility and engagement on LinkedIn.

 You don’t have to always select an auto-complete hashtag.
 You can make them up, but, if no one else is using or searching for that hashtag, it won’t benefit you very much.
 If you have a big brand or audience, invented hashtags may “catch on”, but you have to have a compelling hashtag.

 Also, Hashtags don’t need to be only at the beginning or end of your post.
-Sometimes people use them as part of their message like:LinkedIn Company Page Hashtags
+Sometimes people use them as part of their message like:Create a post dialog box from The Digital Marketing People featuring hashtags related to Search Engine Optimization and Digital Marketing certification.

 #SearchEngineOptimization is the same as #searchengineoptimization (only much more readable)